Fortune-Lab/VectorScan-Manuscript-1/README.md

 Please don't hesitate to contact us if there are any issues.

-### "Library_1_2.ipynb"
-Jupyter notebook containing the code that was used to generate the peptides in the VectorScan library

 ### "VectorScanLibrary characterization.Rmd"
 R notebook containing code to analyze the input library